-31.22.-(1) A party to whom a document has been disclosed may use the document only for the purpose of the proceedings in which it is disclosed, except where-

-(a) the document has been read to or by the court, or referred to, at a hearing which has been held in public;
+- 31.22.-(1) A party to whom a document has been disclosed may use the document only for the purpose of the proceedings in which it is disclosed, except where- - (a) the document has been read to or by the court, or referred to, at a hearing which has been held in public;

-(a) the document has been read to or by(b) the court, or referred to, at a hearing which has been held in public;

-(b) the court gives permission; or

-(c) the party who disclosed the document and the person to whom the document belongs agree.

-(2) The court may make an order restricting or prohibiting the use of a document which has been disclosed, even where the document has been read to or by the court, or referred to, at a hearing which has been held in public.

-(3) An application for such an order may be made-

-(a) by a party; or

-(b) by any person to whom the document belongs.

-(4) For the purpose of this rule, an Electronic Documents Questionnaire which has been completed and served by another party pursuant to Practice Direction 31B is to be treated as if it is a document which has been disclosed.
+- (b) the court gives permission; or(c) the party who disclosed the document and the person to whom the document belongs agree. - (2) The court may make an order restricting or prohibiting the use of a document which has been disclosed, even where the document has been read to or by the court, or referred to, at a hearing which has been held in public. - (3) An application for such an order may be made- - (a) by a party; or - (b) by any person to whom the document belongs. - (4) For the purpose of this rule, an Electronic Documents Questionnaire which has been completed and served by another party pursuant to Practice Direction 31B is to be treated as if it is a document which has been disclosed.

-Appendix 1to Practice Direction 51U
+Appendix 1 to Practice Direction 51U